jazzfan2/solvesudoku/README.md

 Then supply the simple command: solvesudoku.py

-In order to solve a Suduku type with four additional 3 x 3 "grey square" zones, supply any extra argument to above command.
+In order to solve a 9 x 9 type Suduku problem with four additional 3 x 3 "grey square" zones, supply any extra argument to above command.

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).